 Project Manager’s role at IDAP

-An assigned project manager would take a careful and attentive look at the business side of your idea if that’s what you need, of course.
+The Project Manager is an essential component of every product our hands develop.
+Whenever IDAP gets a new project, we assign a personal project manager to the client.
+The assigned specialist will take a careful and attentive look at the business side of your idea if that’s what you need.

 Then, after making sure we did our homework, we will plan the main functionality of the future Minimum Viable Product MVP and lay out an approximate implementation plan.
 After our discussion, we will sign an agreement and get down to business if you are ready to start the product development.